 Alumni may access UCLID, the University's online catalog, selected Law Library and University databases, or U.S. Federal Depository resources on the web through the three public computers in the Library.
 Alumni also have access to a limited selection of Westlaw databases through a dedicated computer located on the third floor of the Law Library.
 While this service does not provide access to all Westlaw databases, it does provide access to federal and state primary legal materials, as well as KeyCite.

 Due to license restrictions, we cannot offer access to Lexis Advance, Westlaw (other than through the Westlaw Public Access terminal), or B-Law.
 Due to license restrictions, we also cannot offer off-campus access to databases to graduates.

 Local alumni needing remote access to databases such as ALI-ABA Practical Lawyer, FastCase treatises, Ebsco, HeinOnline, Fastcase, and CCH may want to become subscribers the the Hamilton County Law Library.
 The Hamilton County Law Library also provides on-site access to print resources, BNA, Ohio Capital Connection, Lexis, and Westlaw for its subscribers.
 You can see a complete list of their services and information on how to join at http://lawlibrary.hamiltoncountyohio.gov/services/.

-The Law Library provides a photocopier and a copier/scanner for public use.
+The Law Library provides a photocopier and a scanner for public use.
 The photocopy machine accepts copy cards that are available for $1.00 through vending machines near the copiers.
 These cards reduce the per-copy cost to $.07.
 The cards are issued with a $.50 balance, and value may be added at any copier.
 Otherwise, copies are $.10 each, and the machine accepts coins and one dollar and five dollar bills.
 The Library Circulation Desk does not have change.
 Our cards do not work in any other UC library, and cards from other UC libraries will not work in our copiers.
-The copier/scanner does not print but allows you to scan materials.
+The scanner does not print but allows you to scan materials that you can then email, upload to the cloud, or save to a USB.

 Microform readers and reader printers are available for patrons to use at no charge.